jrdegbe/thamesthrive-api/docs/getting_started/data_flow.md

 Segmentation enables companies to target different categories of consumers who perceive the full value of certain products and services differently from one another.

-Segmentation in Tracardi is based on a segment logic that is defined in the system, e.g. apply segment `frequent-customer` to a profile that visited the page more than 10 times.
+Segmentation in ThamesThrive is based on a segment logic that is defined in the system, e.g. apply segment `frequent-customer` to a profile that visited the page more than 10 times.

 Segmentation runs after the workflow ends.